Employee Group Training Facility

 There are separate light switches controlling the lights in the front and

-as one enters the room.
+just before one enters the room.
 The front light switch is beside the instructor's

 4. Setup: The GTF is equipped with both PC's and Macintosh computers.